mmbman/Katagiri/1984-01-18-Blue-Cliff-Record-Case-51-Talk-2.md

 Then look at the mountains and the trees, and with a little bit of snow, each tree is just standing on the mountains.
 Well, it’s really beautiful.
 I say beautiful, but it’s something more than beautiful. *[He laughs.]*

 It doesn’t say anything, but I was very impressed.
 Not only I; all of you are very impressed by that situation with the snowy mountains and trees in sunny days.
 It’s really beautiful.
 Something more than the term beauty, the definition of beauty.
 So I cannot say anything.
-Just “wow!”
+Just, “Wow!”

 If you experience something more than beautiful, well, you cannot get any words, so you just say “wow,” you know?
 You cannot find any appropriate term.
 So just face it, just dwell in and be present with it.